wp-plugins/quiz-master-next/readme.txt

 * Saves the results after a user takes the quiz
 * Saves the users answers and comments after taking the quiz
 * Features audit trail so admins can keep track of who adds, edits, or deletes quizzes and questions
-* Features useful statistics for how quizzes been taken
+* Features useful statistics for how many have quizzes been taken
 * Create surveys by utilizing the comment boxes instead of answers
 * Create Contact Forms
 * Customize templates for landing page after the quiz has been taken